 What causes psychotic disorders?

-Often, it is the result of a complex web of underlying genetic, hereditary, psychological, and environmental factors.
+Often, psychotic disorders are the result of a complex web of underlying genetic, hereditary, psychological, and environmental factors.
 Sometimes it’s secondary to an underlying medical condition like a brain tumor, brain infection, blood salt imbalance (and other metabolic disorders), seizure disorder and many others.

 What are psychotic disorder care options?